You are a CNC-CT trainee; now what?

 CNC-CT trainees (PRE AND POST) are required to attend TalkShop, SICSFLAGS, and the Clinical Connections seminar (Fall).
 All other courses are “a la carte” for trainees to choose from to fulfill the training requirements.
 Click to see CNC-CT courses, instructors and semesters offered

-Fellowship Tax Information
+Fellowship Tax Implications and Resources

 - The Office of Tax and Compliance at UConn has published a “Student Tax FAQ” document that will answer many personal income tax questions UConn students encounter.
 This document can be found here